ShahriarVelayat/weta/README.md

-WETA Text Mining toolkit
+WETA
 ======================

+- What is WETA?

+WATA is Workflow Environment for Text Analytics which provides a lot of Text Mining toolkit and a visual workflow canvas.

-This is an abstract layer standing on the gaits' shoulders, including a variety of open source NLP libraries, text analytics tools.
+It is an abstract layer standing on the gaits' shoulders, including a variety of open source NLP libraries, text analytics tools and Spark ecosystem.
 The aim is to integrate them in data representation, API, workflow/pipeline, and facilitate these solid but usually overlaid algorithms to ease text analytics tasks.

 ## Building blocks